mozilla-ai/agent-factory/tests/README.md

 ### Generation Tests

 These tests replicate the full agent generation workflow with specific prompts.
-To do this, they need the A2A server to be up and running.
+To do this, they need both the A2A server to be up and running and the necessary API keys to be properly set up (see the [Installation](https://mozilla-ai.github.io/agent-factory/getting-started/installation/#installation) guide).

 The `test-single-turn-generation` Makefile target accepts two input parameters:
 - `$(PROMPT_ID)` which is one of the use-case names found in `generation/use_cases.yaml` (currently `summarize-url-content`, `url-to-podcast`, and `scoring-blueprints-submission`).